top of page

 Using this formula not only tells you which solar panels and inverters to use for any given PV system, but it also lets you know whether to use series or parallel solar wiring for an installation.
 The rest of this article explores the benefits of each solar panel wiring configuration – including which solar inverter technology makes the most sense for any given installation.

-Solar Panels Wiring in Series
+Solar Panel Wiring in Series

 Pros